 Don't tell a car dealer about your trade-in until a final purchase price has been established.
 Get your own financing to save on interest rates.
 There's so much in “off the radar” sales incentives for dealers today, so try not to limit yourself.
 Ask the dealer how much they'll give you for an exchange.It's best to call the Credit Union and they'll tell you a fair price for your redemption even before you visit the dealership.

-Car dealers make a significant share of the additional profits when they sell financing to you.
-If you at least don't leave the dealership with the possibility that he or she can sell you financing, you simply won't get the best deal.
+Car dealers make a significant share of the additional profits when they sell financing to you, so if you at least don't leave the dealership with the possibility that he or she can sell you financing, you simply won't get the best deal.
 Bragg recommends saying something like “let's negotiate the price of the new vehicle first and then we can talk about financing.”As soon as you've lost yourself in the dreamy vision of that shiny convertible, the salesman will hook you and your chances of getting a great deal will be exhausted.
 This is where you need to have a communication plan.
 Try to sound objective and rational.

 Point out some pros and cons and stay tuned and calm.Just don't say you have to have this car.
 Never ask for the “popular” options, especially on a luxury model that is already loaded.
 It is an open invitation for overpriced dealer add-ons, such as interior protection, window etching or priming.
 They're all things you can come back for later.Instead, review the list of equipment in your home after your first visit to the dealership and then decide exactly what you need.